gridscale/gsclient-js/README.md

     filter: ["memory>16"]
 }).then(_callback);
 ```
-In this example the result will be the first 10 Servers with more then 16GB of Memory.
-Sorted by name and only returning the Name and the Object_uuid.
+In this example the result will be the first 10 servers with more then 16GB of memory.
+Sorted by name and only returning the `name` and the `object_uuid`.

-##### Availible Filter Options:
+##### Available Filter Options:
-Here you find an overview of the Filter Options you have when using the Filter.
+Here you find an overview of the filter options you have when using the filter.

-"=" String or Value comparison: exact match
+"=" String or value comparison: exact match
-"<>" String or Value comparison: does not match
+"<>" String or value comparison: does not match
 "<" Value less than
 ">" Value greater than
 "<=" Value less or equal